andrewp2010/apgl/README.md

 # APGL
-OpenGL support library and test framework
+APettit OpenGL support library and test framework

 Configure and build with CMake using repository scripts:
 - Windows Batch Commands: